Skip to main content

 request.security(syminfo.tickerid, "1D", close)

-Finally, to really fine-tune your strategy, you can use the built-in optimizer in the Strategy Tester.
-It lets you test a whole range of values for a parameter—like testing every moving average length from 5 to 50—to see what works best historically.
+To fine-tune your strategy, use the built-in optimizer in the Strategy Tester.
+It tests a range of values for a parameter -- like every moving average length from 5 to 50 -- to see what works best historically.

-A word of caution: it's easy to fall into the trap of overfitting.
-If you optimize too much, your strategy might look perfect for past data but fail in the future.
-Always check that your strategy holds up on data it wasn't built on ("out-of-sample" data) and, most importantly, that it performs reasonably well in both bull and bear markets.
+A word of caution: overfitting is a real trap.
+If you optimize too much, the strategy might look perfect on past data but fail in the future.
+I've fallen for this myself on a BTCUSDT strategy that looked amazing in 2023 and fell apart in early 2024.
+Always check your strategy on data it wasn't built on, and make sure it works in both bull and bear markets.

 Taking Your Pine Script Skills to the Next Level

-Once you're comfortable with the basics, you can start building scripts that are more powerful, efficient, and easier to manage.
-Here are some techniques that will help you do just that.
+Once you're comfortable with the basics, you can build scripts that are more powerful and easier to manage.

 Working with Data: Arrays and Matrices

-Think of arrays as a way to create your own custom list of historical data.
-For instance, you could use an array to keep track of every time a specific buy signal occurred, and then analyze that list later.
+Arrays let you create custom lists of historical data.
+For instance, track every time a specific buy signal occurred, then analyze that list later.

 // Create an empty array to store values